find your perfect postgrad program

 Scholarships from professional associations

-For those who are planning on becoming a secondary level teacher focussing on a single subject, there are a number of subject related professional associations and organisations who sponsor teaching students.
+For those who are planning on becoming a secondary school teacher focusing on a single subject, there are a number of subject-related professional associations and organisations that sponsor teaching students.
 Associations like the Royal Society of Chemistry, the British Council and the Institute of Physics all offer students who have an excellent academic track record in their subject, which means they have at least a lower second class honours undergraduate degree in the appropriate subject, a scholarship along with other benefits.
-These other benefits include networking opportunities with members of the professional association, free membership of the association, access to special resources throughout your training and support to improve your teaching skills and subject knowledge.
+These other benefits if scholarships from a professional association include networking opportunities with members of the association, free membership of the association, access to special resources throughout your training, and support to improve your teaching skills and subject knowledge.

 Postgrad Solutions Study Bursaries

 x5 Postgrad Solutions Study Bursaries worth £2,000 each are available to PGCE students and those studying postgraduate courses in education or teaching.
-This simple online form takes just minutes to complete – and if successful the PGCE applicant will be awarded £500 towards their tuition fees.
-It's for any postgraduate student in the UK, so if you're an international student on a postgraduate course in Teaching or Education, then you're eligible to apply for the bursary.
+This simple online form takes just minutes to complete – and if successful the PGCE applicant will be awarded £2,000 towards their tuition fees.
+It's for any postgraduate student in the UK, so if you're an international student on a postgraduate course in teaching or education, then you're eligible to apply for the bursary.

 Our PGCE bursary winner & funding opportunity